 What is teenage depression?

 Depression is a serious mental illness that causes individuals to feel persistently sad, down, unhappy, and even hopeless.
 Teenage depression, in general, is often experienced in a fairly similar way to that of depression in adults.
+It is crucial to identify major depressive disorder in teens, with guidelines recommending screening for ages 12 to 18.
 Yet, differences tend to lie in the level of intensity of emotions and the resulting behaviors.

 Hopelessness

-Many teens are excited about the future, eager to progress to the next stage of life and move into adulthood.
-If your teen is struggling with depression, thinking about the future most likely brings up feelings hopelessness and despair.
-A depressed teens outlook is often dampened, and motivation to make plans or move forward in life is often stunted.
+Many teens are excited about the future and eager to progress to the next stage of life and move into adulthood.
+If your teen is struggling with depression, thinking about the future most likely brings up feelings of hopelessness and despair.
+A depressed teen’s outlook is often dampened, and motivation to make plans or move forward in life is often stunted.
+In cases of severe depression, these feelings can be so intense that they may require hospital care or an intensive outpatient program.

 Worthlessness/Guilt

 Feelings of worthlessness and/or guilt are common emotional responses for depressed teens.
 Frequently, these feelings are associated with the low self-esteem inherent to depression.
-Teens with depression regularly the belief they are in some way defective, thus spurring the worthlessness and guilt.
+Teens with depression regularly believe they are in some way defective, thus spurring the worthlessness and guilt.
+The complexity of diagnosing depression in teens is further compounded by conditions like bipolar disorder, which alternates between periods of euphoria and depression.

 Confusion

-Depression can be confusing to teenagers, as one moment they might feel fine, and the next, a sudden wave of extreme sadness or hopelessness shows up.
+Depression can be confusing to teenagers, as one moment, they might feel fine, and the next, a sudden wave of extreme sadness or hopelessness shows up.
 At other times, your teen may feel nothing at all, like a general numbness.
 Because of the unpredictability of moods with this mental illness, it is likely your teen has periods of feeling anxious, unsettled, and confused.
+These symptoms can be part of broader mental health problems, which may include anxiety disorders and substance abuse.

 If you suspect your teen is suffering from depression and needs help, contact the experts at Polaris Teen Center at 1-844-836-0222.